Nyheim Hines Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Matchup vs. Jacksonville

-- Against the Jaguars, Hines' 15.7 rushing yards per game over his seven career matchups are 0.8 fewer than his over/under in Sunday's game.
+- Hines' 15.7 rushing yards per game over his seven career matchups against the Jaguars are 0.2 more yards than his over/under in Sunday's game.

-- Hines, in seven matchups versus the Jaguars, has run for a TD twice, but has yet to total more than one in a single contest.
+- Hines has had a rushing touchdown in two games against the Jaguars, but did not have multiple TDs in either of those games.

-- Conceding 127.1 rushing yards per game, the Jaguars have the 25th-ranked run defense in the NFL.
+- Hines will go up against a Jaguars squad that allows 127.1 rushing yards per game and is the NFL's 25th-ranked rush defense.

 Recent Performances

-- Hines has put up 15 rushing yards on five carries (5.0 yards per game) with zero touchdowns over his last three outings.
+- During his last three games, Hines has rushed for 15 yards (5.0 per game) on five carries.

-- He also has 29 receiving yards (9.7 ypg) on six catches, with one TD.
+- He also has six catches for 29 yards (9.7 per game) and one touchdown.

 Hines' Indianapolis Teammates